IS HEAVEN COMING TO THE EARTH?

 Every valley shall be raised up, every mountain and hill made low; the rough ground shall become level, the rugged places a plain.
 (Isaiah 40:4)

 Every depressed believer shall be built up as the ministers begin to preach from the Bible rather than from their traditions.
 The exalted ministers that parade themselves as “God’s men of faith and power” will be brought low.
 The massive outpouring of God’s Spirit in the last day will be a “sackcloth” revival.
 There will be no place for “big ministries” in which the leaders hold exalted positions.
 The lowliest of people will be the ones who are empowered with God’s Spirit.

 “And the glory of the LORD will be revealed, and all mankind together will see it.
 For the mouth of the LORD has spoken.”
 (Isaiah 40:5)

 The Lord alone shall be exalted in that Day.
 We will admire outstanding ministers no longer.
 Christ will be revealed.
-I believe this exhibition of God's Glory will be seen in the "sackcloth" revival of the "two witnesses," and then in its fullness when Jesus returns, as set forth in Isaiah, Chapter 60.
+I believe this exhibition of God’s Glory will be seen in the “sackcloth” revival of the “two witnesses,” and then in its fullness when Jesus returns, as described in Isaiah chapter 60.

 A voice says, “Cry out.”
 And I said, “What shall I cry?”
 “All men are like grass, and all their glory is like the flowers of the field.”
 (Isaiah 40:6)